-ČEZ intends to continue acquisitions in Central and South-eastern Europe.
-The acquisitions will target core activities of ČEZ Group, i.e., electricity generation, supply and distribution, and potentially directly related activities, i.e., mining and heat generation. ČEZ Group does not have any intentions to expand into other utilities activities, such as water or waste management.
+CEZ intends to continue acquisitions in Central and South-eastern Europe.
+The acquisitions will target core activities of CEZ GROUP, i.e., electricity generation, supply and distribution, and potentially directly related activities, i.e., mining and heat generation.
+CEZ GROUP does not have any intentions to expand into other utilities activities, such as water or waste management.

 There are several pending and/or potential acquisition targets in the region.
-Some are privatisation tenders, such as opportunities in Romania, Ukraine, Poland and Bosnia, although a limited number of private transactions are available as well.
-In addition, primarily in the countries of former Yugoslavia green-field and brown-field transactions in the form of joint ventures with local State-owned power companies will also be considered. ČEZ also intends to expand its generation portfolio into renewables, which will improve the capacity mix and will reduce the need for purchasing "green certificates".
+Some are privatisation tenders, such as opportunities in Romania, Poland and Turkey, although a limited number of private transactions are available as well.
+In addition, primarily in the countries of former Yugoslavia green-field and brown-field transactions in the form of joint ventures with local State-owned power companies will also be considered.
+For more information concerning possible acquisition see below "Significant Foreign Stakes and Investment Opportunities".